 Presbyterian College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, GA 30033-4097; Telephone: 404.679.4501) to award baccalaureate and doctoral degrees.
-The College is also accredited by the National Council for the Accreditation of Teacher Education.
+The College is also accredited by the National Association of Schools of Music (NASM) and the Council for the accreditation of Educator Preparation (CAEP).